kaarelmand/academic-kickstart/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Trace metal geochemistry
+- Trace metal and nutrient geochemistry
-- Paleoproterozoic redox
+- Redox conditions through Earth history
-- Weathering regimes
+- Weathering environments
-- Phosphogenesis
 - Amber geochemistry

 # Education to show in About widget